logangoins/logangoins.github.io/_posts/2024-7-23-ldap-relay.md

 # Remediation's - Stopping an Attackers Operation

-Because an attack like this is so impactful, some of these simple Active Directory configurations could be the difference between an attacker gaining a full domain compromise and stealing large amounts of proprietary information or conducting extortion activities and being quickly pushed out of the network by an incident response team after swift detection.
+Because an attack like this is so impactful, some of these simple Active Directory configurations could be the difference between an attacker gaining a full domain compromise and conducting extortion activities or being quickly pushed out of the network by an incident response team after swift detection.
 It's extremely important to conduct continuous audits to ensure the impact of an attacker gaining initial access into a corporate network is significantly lessened.

 ## LDAP Signing and Channel Binding

-Enabling LDAP signing and channel binding on the Domain Controller insures that every message received is verified as to be from the original sender, completely preventing an LDAP relay attack.
+Enabling LDAP signing and channel binding on the Domain Controller insures that every message received is verified to be from the original sender, completely preventing an LDAP relay attack.
 This single remediation is the best one, putting a stop to anyone trying to pull off this attack.
 Domain Controllers which don't have the KB4520412 update included on installation are in a default state potentially vulnerable to an NTLM relay to LDAP.
 Versions of Windows server before 2019 are automatically vulnerable until LDAP signing is enforced.

 Enabling just LDAP signing won't be enough to prevent an LDAP relay, because an attacker could still relay to LDAPS.
 To fully prevent an NTLM to LDAP relay attack on both plaintext LDAP and LDAPS you need to enforce LDAP signing as well as enable channel binding.
 Note: Enabling LDAPS channel binding will fully prevent NTLM authentication to LDAPS.